-Qualitative analyses: Semi-structured interviews with systems navigators, counselors, and stakeholders will be based on a standard field guide that will be used at all sites (overall minimum of 12; maximum of 30).
+Qualitative analyses: Semi-structured interviews with systems navigators. counselors, stakeholders (minimum = 12, maximum = 30 across all sites), and a sub-set of index participants randomized to the intervention arm (maximum = 60across all sites) will be based on a standard field guide that will be used at all sites.
 All interviews will be audiotaped, transcribed and translated into English at each study site by qualified personnel.
 All participant identifiers will be removed from transcripts.
 Transcripts will be analyzed in two phases: topical and interpretive.